snuvclab/ParaHome/README.md

 python render.py --scene_root data/seq/s1
 ```
 - Our rendering code supports an egocentric option.
 Use the egocentric rendering with `--ego` option.
+- Our code also supports SMPL-X rendering option.
+Run the rendering with `--smplx` option.

 ---